 - DTAU has a set price which is indexed annually according to the rate approved by the Victorian Government.
-Activities eligible for the Social and Community Services (SACS) pay equity (equal remuneration order) are indexed each year from 1 December (applies from 2012-2020).
 Contact your Agency Performance and System Support Advisor for the most current unit DTAU price. - The DTAU base and weight values (see Appendix A) may change over time as a result of future reforms.
 Any changes will be made at the beginning of each financial year.
 Therefore, it is recommended that these attributes should be start and end dated in any reporting products you develop. - DTAU only applies to activity funded by the department and specific service events.
 For other service event/funding sources couplets DTAU can be 0 or null.